-- As in many French dialects, Quebeckers tend to drop the word ne from negative phrases.
+- Quebeckers tend to drop the word ne from negative phrases as in many French dialects.

 “Dzifferent” Sounds for Words Beginning With ‘d’ and ‘t’

-Words beginning with t- and d- sound a little different in Quebec French.
-The sound of them when spoken is softened, so that ‘t’ sounds like ‘ts’ and ‘d’ sounds like ‘dz’.
+Words beginning with t- and d- sound slightly different in Quebec French.
+When spoken, their sound is softened so that ‘t’ sounds like ‘ts’ and ‘d’ sounds like ‘dz.’